Our Astronomy Club is open to all ages and experience levels!

 A unique facet of StarFest is a commemorative T-shirt with one-of-a-kind artwork that is included with each registration.
 Extra shirts can be pre-ordered.

 This three-day long gathering is filled with great activities, but also makes sure there’s quality free time for you to explore the Park and enjoy the camaraderie of your fellow StarFesters.
-Attendance will be limited and registration must be received by the deadline, October 13, 2023.
+Attendance will be limited and registration must be received by the deadline, October 13, 2024, 11:59p.
 To be fair to our registered delegates, there are no walk-ins nor “visits.”
 Please register each person.
 The easiest way to register is through our CivicRec online portal.
-Click the button link above to register.
-Click on the other button link above if you need to use a check and mail in your registration.
+Click the button link to register.
+Click on the other button link if you need to use a check and mail in your registration.

 Registration Rates:

-- Registration: $195.00
+- Registration: $210.00

-- Student Rate (Grades ≥6) Full-time students: 30% discount: $136.50
+- Student Rate (Grades ≥6) Full-time students: 30% discount: $147.00

-- Young Astronomer (Grades K-5): 60% discount: $78.00
+- Young Astronomer (Grades K-5): 60% discount: $84.00

-- Proto-Astronomer (Grades
+- Proto-Astronomer (Grades less than K): 80% discount: $42.00

-Adam Thanz – StarFest 2023 Chair
+Adam Thanz – StarFest 2024 Chair

 Keynote Speakers & Activities:

-Twilight Soirée
+Twilight Welcome

 Title: